 Private Education Loans

-Students at the Illinois College of Optometry typically finance their educational programs through the Department of Education’s federal Student Aid Programs.
-Students utilizing these programs are able to meet their full cost of attendance without needing to borrow from private source lenders.
+Most of our US eligible students will finance their education through the Department of Education’s Student Loan programs.
+These programs are able to meet the full cost of attendance without needing to borrow from private source lenders.

 - Cost of Attendance